The Rowland Institute at Harvard

-The Rowland Institute at Harvard, formerly the Rowland Institute for Science, was founded by Edwin H. Land (founder of Polaroid Corporation) as a nonprofit, privately endowed basic research organization in 1980.
+The Rowland Institute at Harvard, formerly the Rowland Institute for Science, was founded by Edwin H. Land, the founder of Polaroid Corporation, as a nonprofit, privately endowed basic research organization in 1980.
 The institute merged with Harvard University on July 1, 2002.
 The Rowland Institute is dedicated to experimental science across a wide range of disciplines.
 Research subjects at the institute includes chemistry, physics and biology, and focus on interdisciplinary work and the development of new experimental tools.
 It was originally located on the Charles River near Kendall Square in Cambridge, Massachusetts, a few miles away from the main campus of Harvard.
 In 2024, the institute moved to Harvard's main campus, to a newly renovated building at 60 Oxford Street, in shared space with the Harvard Quantum Initiative.

-History of the Rowland Institute for Science
+History

 Land established the Rowland Institute with a mandate to work on problems that are "manifestly important and nearly impossible".
 For a small institute with such a broad mandate, Land conceived of a "sun and satellite" model, in which lab heads would serve as "suns" for their own research area, and simultaneously contribute their expertise as "satellites" in collaboration with the heads of the other labs.
 Land wanted members to be able to focus primarily on research, rather than proposal writing.
 Members were prohibited from applying for external grant support.

 The Institute building on Land Blvd. was designed (principal architect Hugh Stubbins) and provisioned to support Land's vision.
 The ground floor included an expansive library, machine, woodworking, and electronic shops, a computer room, and an auditorium.
 There was also a large darkroom complex, designed with the help of Ansel Adams.
 The laboratories were distributed across the 2nd and 3rd floors, with areas for shared instrumentation and meeting rooms of various sizes.
 Major instrumentation included a JEOL 1200 STEM electron microscope equipped with X-ray detectors for elemental analysis, a JEOL GX-400 NMR spectrometer equipped for multinuclear detection, and a VAX 11/780 computer.
 The Institute was equipped with four apartments for visiting scientists and an artist studio for an artist-in-residence.
 Early visitors included Donald Glaser and John Holland.

 Founding members of the institute, recruited by Land, spanned a range of disciplines: